 Guidelines for Entering Print and Projected Image Competitions

-1. This guide supplements important information contained in the Phototcraft Competition Rules, the latest version of which can be found on the Club website.
+1. This guide supplements important information contained in the Phototcraft Competition Rules, the latest version of which can be found here.
 Members are encouraged to familiarise themselves with the competition rules prior to entering their first competition.

 2. The Club uses the online application PhotoEntry to prepare Print and Projected Image competitions.
 In addition to significantly reducing the time and effort required to prepare competitions, PhotoEntry retains a useful record of images entered in competitions and the score they received.
 PhotoEntry can also be used to resize images to match the resolution of the Club projector.